alexwlchan/alexwlchan.net/src/_drafts/big-pdf.md

   width="724"
 %}

-By changing the `MediaBox` value, we can make the PDF bigger.
+By changing the `MediaBox` value, we can make the page bigger.
-For example, if we change it to `600 300`, Acrobat says the size of our PDF is `8.33 x 4.17 in`.
+For example, if we change the value to `600 600`, Acrobat says it's now `8.33 x 8.33 in`.
 Nice!

-We can increase it all the way to `14400 300`, the max allowed by Acrobat, and then it says the PDF is now `200.00 x 4.17in`.
+We can increase it all the way to `14400 14400`, the max allowed by Acrobat, and then it says the page is now `200.00 x 200.00in`.
 (You [get a warning](/images/2024/acrobat-error.png) if you try to push past that limit.)

 But 200 inches is far short of 381 kilometres -- and that's because we're using the default unit of 1/72 inch.
 We can increase the unit size by adding a `/UserUnit` value.
 For exaple, setting the value to 2 will double the page in both dimensions:

-<pre><code>&gt;&gt;
+<pre><code>&lt;&lt;
 	/Type /Page
 	/Parent 3 0 R
-	<span class="mediaBox">/MediaBox [0 0 14400 300]</span>
+	<span class="mediaBox">/MediaBox [0 0 14400 14400]</span>
 	<span class="mediaBox">/UserUnit 2</span>
 	/Contents 1 0 R
 >></code></pre>

-And now Acrobat reports the size of our document as `400.00 x 8.33 in`.
+And now Acrobat reports the size of the page as `400.00 x 400.00 in`.

-If we crank it all the way up to the maximum of `UserUnit 75000`, Acrobat now reports the size of our document as `15,000,000,000.00 x 312,500.38 in` -- 381 km in width, where we started.
+If we crank it all the way up to the maximum of `UserUnit 75000`, Acrobat now reports the size of our page as `15,000,000,000.00 x 15,000,000,000.00 in` -- 381 km along both sides, matching the original claim.
 If you're curious, you can [download the PDF](/files/2024/biggest.pdf).

-If we crank it any further, Acrobat just ignores it.
+If you try to create a page with a larger size, either by increasing the `MediaBox` or `UserUnit` values, Acrobat just ignores it.
-I turned it up to `UserUnit 100000`, and Acrobat still claimed the document was 15 billion inches wide.
+It keeps saying that the size of a page is 15 billion inches, even if the page metadata says it's higher.
-(Unlike when we pushed through the `MediaBox` limit, this happens silently -- there's no warning or error to suggest the value is capped.)
+(And if you increase the `UserUnit` past `75000`, this happens silently -- there's no warning or error to suggest the size of the page is being capped.)

 This probably isn't an issue -- I don't think the `UserUnit` value is widely used in practice.
 I found [one Stack Overflow answer][so] saying as such, and I couldn't find any examples of it online.